A comparison between semi-analytical gas cooling models and cosmological hydrodynamical simulations: Results

 \subsubsection{Slow cooling Regime}

-When a halo is massive enough, the SA model predicts the cooling timescale to be much longer than the dynamical timescale; the hot gas in the dark matter halo forms a quasi-hydrostatic hot gaseous halo; and the gas accreted onto the central galaxy cools from this hot halo.
+When a halo is massive enough, the SA model predicts the cooling timescale to be much longer than the dynamical timescale, and the hot gas in the dark matter halo forms a quasi-hydrostatic hot gaseous halo, from which the gas cools and falls onto the central galaxy.
 This is the so-called slow cooling regime.
 Typically the hot gas halo has higher density at smaller radii, so the inner part of the halo cools more rapidly.
 Therefore, a naive expectation is that the temperature of the gas should decrease with radius, with the outer part having temperature close to $T_{\rm vir}$ as it experiences less cooling, while the inner part contains partly cooled gas, and the cold gas (fully cooled down) is in the halo centre.

 To compare the above picture with hydrodynamical simulations, in Fig.~\ref{fig:slow_cooling_maps} we plot the gas density and temperature distributions at $z=0$ for the same halo whose cooling history is shown in Fig.~\ref{fig:cooling_results_fast_cooling2}.
 At $z=0$, this halo has mass about $3\times 10^{13}\Msol$, which is massive enough to be in the slow cooling regime predicted by the SA model.
 Fig.~\ref{fig:slow_cooling_maps} shows the projected halo gas temperature and density maps of this halo at $z=0$.
 It is clear from this figure that there is a more or less spherical gas halo with temperature close to $T_{\rm vir}$.
 Thus, the qualitative expectation from the SA cooling model is confirmed.